Fergarram/oceloti.js/README.md

 When running the `build.js` script, it will generate the built `room` and replace it.

 TODO:
-- [ ] Compiler should only build corresponding rooms with only specified modules.
+- [ ] Compiler should only build modified blueprints.
 - [ ] Add compiler option: build prod option.
 - [ ] Add compiler option: save previous room versions.